instruct-br-archive/puppet-controlrepo/README.md

 #### /etc/controlrepo/bin/config_script.sh

-This script will generate an usefull Puppet version to the received catalog:
+This script will generate an useful Puppet version to the received catalog:

 ``` shell
 #!/bin/bash